Mary Jemison: Biography

-Mary Jemison was born to Thomas and Jane Jemison aboard the ship William and Mary in the fall of 1743, while en route from British Ireland (in today's Northern Ireland) to America.
-They landed in Philadelphia, Pennsylvania, and joined other Protestant Scots-Irish immigrants in heading west to settle on cheaper available lands in the backcountry, what was then the western frontier (now central Pennsylvania).
+Jemison was born to Thomas and Jane Jemison aboard the ship William and Mary in the fall of 1743, while en route from British Ireland (in today's Northern Ireland) to America.
+They landed in Philadelphia, Pennsylvania, and joined other Protestant Scots-Irish immigrants in heading west to settle on cheaper lands in the backcountry, what was then the western frontier (now central Pennsylvania).
 They "squatted" on territory that had been purchased by the Penn family in 1736 from chiefs of the Iroquois Confederacy, six nations that were based in central and western New York.

 The Jemisons had cleared land to develop their farm, and the couple had several children.
 By 1755, conflicts had started in the French and Indian War, the North American front of the Seven Years' War between France and Britain.
 Both sides made use of Native American allies, especially in the frontier areas where they had few regular forces.
 One morning in early 1755, a raiding party consisting of six Shawnee Indians and four Frenchmen captured Mary, the rest of her family (except two older brothers), and a young boy from another family.
 En route to French-controlled Fort Duquesne (present-day Pittsburgh), the Shawnee killed Mary's mother, father, and siblings, and ritually scalped them.

 Mary later learned that it was a Seneca custom, when one of their own was killed or taken prisoner in battle, to take an enemy as prisoner or to take their scalp in a mourning ritual.
 Two Seneca women had lost a brother in the French and Indian War a year before Mary's capture, and in this mourning raid, the Shawnee intended to capture a prisoner or obtain an enemy's scalp to compensate them.
-The 12-year-old Mary and the young boy were spared, likely because they were of suitable age for adoption.
+The 12-year-old Mary and the young boy were spared, likely because they were of suitable age for forced adoption.
 Once the party reached Fort Duquesne, Mary was given to the two Seneca women, who took her downriver to their settlement.
 After a short ceremony, a Seneca family adopted Mary, renaming her as Deh-he-wä-nis (other romanization variants include: Dehgewanus, Dehgewanus and Degiwanus, Dickewamis).
 She learned this meant "a pretty girl, a handsome girl, or a pleasant, good thing."